MC Jin: 2017–present: Success in mainland China

 In 2017, he competed in the Chinese rap competition show, The Rap of China, in a masked attire, under the alias of "HipHopMan."

 Jin has since released several songs in Mandarin, including "Zero", a promotional song for the 2017 movie The Foreigner starring Hong Kong actor Jackie Chan, who considers Jin to be his friend.

-In 2021, he joined the cast of Call Me By Fire as a contestant.
+In 2021, he joined the cast of Call Me by Fire as a contestant.
 He was eliminated in episode 5, only to return later in episode 6, following fellow contestant Henry Huo Zun's withdrawal from the show in light of recent controversies.

 Personal life

-Jin married his wife Carol on February 12, 2011 in Puerto Rico.
+Jin married his wife Carol on February 12, 2011, in Puerto Rico.
 The couple met at a concert at where Jin was performing.
-They had a son the following year.
+They have two sons: Chance (born 2012) and Justus (born 2019).

 Jin became a born again Christian in 2008.
 He was converted by Chinese American pastor Jaeson Ma.
 He has since released several gospel themed projects expressing his faith.

-Jin endorsed Barack Obama in the 2008 United States presidential election.
+During the 2008 United States presidential election, Jin expressed his support for Barack Obama.
 Proceeds from his song "Open Letter to Obama" were donated to Obama's campaign.

-In 2019, Jin announced on Twitter that he was officially endorsing presidential candidate Andrew Yang in the 2020 Democratic Party presidential primaries.
+In 2019, he announced on Twitter that he was officially endorsing presidential candidate Andrew Yang in the 2020 Democratic Party presidential primaries.
 He has released two songs supporting Yang: "Drew Yang Gang, That's Who I Hooked Up Wit'" and "#8MileYang".
 Jin also toured with Andrew Yang's campaign events.
 In April 2021, he released “Yang for New York,” a song and video in support of Andrew Yang’s run for mayor of New York City.
 The three-minute video features such lyrics as “Everyone — white, brown, yellow and black / It’s time to come together, what’s ironic is that / NY forward will bring New York Back.”